apache/openwhisk-deploy-kube/kubernetes/ingress/README.md

 # Configuration Steps

 1. Create an Ingress, thus determining a value you should use for API_HOST.
+If you are deploying on minikube, follow the instructions for the NodePort ingress.
 Unfortunately, the exact details of configuring an Ingress vary across cloud providers.
 The detailed instructions [below](#possible-ingress-types) describe multiple possible Ingress configurations.
 We welcome contributions from the community to describe how to configure Ingress for additional cloud providers.